sjammi2/VisualizationGuideDocumentation/visualizationguide/docs/Section4.md

 {: style="text-align: center;"}

 <div style="padding-left: 2em; line-height: 1.5;">
-      Some additional flags that might prove useful in combination with the h5dump command CLI tool might be the -A 0 flag, which suppresses attributes when displaying data from the h5 file and simplifies the output quite a bit.
-We could also index specific datasets or groups that have specific additions through the -N PATH flag, which matches any object within the h5 file the another object or attribute at a specific path.
+      Some additional flags that might prove useful in combination with the <code>h5dump</code> command CLI tool might be the <code>-A 0</code> flag, which suppresses attributes when displaying data from the h5 file and simplifies the output quite a bit.
+We could also index specific datasets or groups that have specific additions through the <code>-N PATH</code> flag, which matches any object within the h5 file the another object or attribute at a specific path.
 </div>

 <div style="padding-left: 2em; line-height: 1.5;">
-   Within the h5ls CLI tool, we can index specific datasets by simply adding the path of the dataset within the h5 file.
-The -d or -data flag can be used in combination with the h5ls command in order to display the corresponding data within the specific dataset of the h5 file.
+   Within the<code>h5ls</code> CLI tool, we can index specific datasets by simply adding the path of the dataset within the h5 file.
+The <code>-d</code> or <code>-data</code> flag can be used in combination with the<code>h5ls</code>
+   command in order to display the corresponding data within the specific dataset of the h5 file.
 </div>